hbkworld/streaming-spec/complex_types.md

 ### Spectral Statistics

-Spectral statistics adds a dimension to the statistics example.
+Spectral statistics is a swarm of statistics over an additional axis.
-The first axis could for instance be a CPB axis, for each CPB band there is a statistics (which is 2 dimensions).
+This axis could for instance be a CPB axis, for each CPB band there is a statistic.

 Example: 50 - 99 dB spectral statistics on a 1/3 octave CPB: